10 MAY 1863 - Richmond, VA

 The 1880 census shows Fairfax at age 17 living with Camorite Hale, a widower with an 8 year old son.
 Also living with Camorite is his sister, Zepporah, age 20.
 Camorite is marked as a farmer and Fairfax as a laborer.
 Fairfax cannot read or write.

 Fairfax married Zepporah just two years later on December 17th, 1882.
 Her parents names were given as Moses Hale and Nancy E.

-At some point the couple moved to Lancaster County.
+At some point after 1893 the couple moved to Lancaster County.
 Their youngest son, Parran or "Caney" as he was called, told his grand-niece, Maida George, that his father was a sharecropper and when he first moved down the Northern Neck from Richmond County they lived on Enon Hall farm in a home standing in the eastern most field, directly behind her home.

 The 1900 census does show the family near White Stone.
 Fairfax is working as a farmer and it says his home is rented.
 He is noted as being able to read and write.
 The couple have been married for 18 years and have had 5 children with all 5 still living.
 The next family listed are Yerby's.
 That would support Cannie's claim because the next farm east of Enon Hall was the Yerby farm.

 The 1910 census shows the family on the road from White Stone to Palmer.
 This location does not seem to fit with the location of the Dunton house and could possibly have been an error by the census taker.
 Fairfax is still marked as renter.
 The couple is marked as having 6 children with 5 surviving.